S. L. Kirloskar

 Shantanurao Laxmanrao Kirloskar (28 May 1903 – 24 April 1994) was an Indian businessman who was instrumental in the rapid growth of the Kirloskar Group.

-S. L. Kirloskar was the son of Laxmanrao Kirloskar, who established the Kirloskar Group and the township of Kirloskarwadi.
-S. L. Kirloskar earned a Bachelor of Science degree in mechanical engineering from MIT in Cambridge, Massachusetts, U.S. He was also among the first Indians to graduate from MIT.
+S.L.
+Kirloskar was the son of Laxmanrao Kirloskar, who established the Kirloskar Group and the township of Kirloskarwadi.
+S. L. Kirloskar earned a Bachelor of Science degree in mechanical engineering from MIT in Cambridge, Massachusetts.
+He was among the first Indians to graduate from MIT.
+He also became a reserve officer in the US Army at the same time.

-S. L. Kirloskar was a global thinker and an enterprising person who had the courage and the confidence in the potential of his own country even in the pre-independence era.
-He often said, "Economic preparedness is as vital as military preparedness."
-He viewed India as a part of the rest of the world and worked towards making India globally competitive.
+1940 S.L.
+Kirloskar founded Mysore Kirloskar Ltd. to manufacture machine tools.

-After the end of World War II, the Kirloskar Group grew rapidly under the leadership of S. L. Kirloskar.
-In 1946, he established Kirloskar Electric Company and Kirloskar Oil Engines Limited at Bangalore and Pune, respectively.
-He is credited with developing the manufacture of diesel engine indigenously as an import substitute after India attained independence.
+After the end of World War II, the Kirloskar Group grew rapidly under the leadership of S.L.
+Kirloskar.
+In 1946 he established Kirloskar Electric Company and Kirloskar Oil Engines Limited at Bangalore and Pune, respectively.
+He is credited with developing the manufacture of the diesel engine indigenously as an import substitute after India attained independence.
 He penned an autobiography under the title Cactus and Roses.

-S. L. Kirloskar was awarded Padma Bhushan in the year 1965 for his contribution to trade and industry.
+Kirloskar was awarded Padma Bhushan in the year 1965 for his contribution to trade and industry.

-On 26 February 2003, Atal Bihari Vajpayee, the then Prime Minister of India, released a commemorative postage stamp marking the 100th anniversary of S. L. Kirloskar's birth.
+On 26 February 2003 Atal Bihari Vajpayee, the then Prime Minister of India, released a commemorative postage stamp marking the 100th anniversary of Kirloskar's birth.